Is Sprout Social one of the most polished social media management tools out there?

 NapoleonCat

+Its automation tools save time and increase return on investment by handling repetitive tasks.
 Even though its analytics are good, brands that handle a lot of comments will find it especially helpful.

 Although the community is smaller than that of well-known competitors, support is still beneficial.